 Composite Geotextiles are multi-layered combinations of geosynthetic materials.
 Geocomposites are usually made from a UV resistant woven or non-woven fabric and a reinforced geogrid or polymer core to optimize performance and/or minimise cost.

 Geocomposites are regularly used in dewatering applications, to remove silt and control pollution from dredging operations, to intercept and remove leachates from landfill sites, and to transmit gases or water beneath pond liners.

 Geotextile-polymer core composites, such as strip drains, allow very large quantities of liquid to flow inside a drainage core while a filter fabric prevents soil particles clogging the core.
 Because geocomposite drains are engineered to strict specifications, they overcome the extreme variation in permeability associated with sand and gravel traditionally used to control seepage.

-Laminated geotextiles provide increased resistance to puncture, tear propagation, and friction related to sliding, as well as good tensile strength.
+Laminated composite geotextiles provide increased resistance to puncture, tear propagation, and friction related to sliding, as well as good tensile strength.

 Applications for Composite Geotextiles:

-- Slope and wall reinforcement
+- Composite geogrids for slope and wall reinforcement

-- Cushioning to protect geomembrane liners
+- Sheet drains to protect geomembrane liners

 - Reinforced silt barriers to contain silt runoff into streams

 - Floating silt curtains to control pollution during dredging operations in low current and wave situations